andkirby/modman-generator/README.md

 # modman-generator
 Simple script which helps generate Magento modman file based upon "git ls-files" command.
+It's useful on create package with usage of [magento-composer-installer](https://github.com/magento-hackathon/magento-composer-installer).

 ## Using
 To generate modman file just go to your Magento project root directory and run: